do-community/cloud_haiku/_haikus/2023_love/hate.md

 ---
 layout: haiku
 title: Love-Hate
 author: Upendra Nayanajith
 ---

-Love and hate entwined <br>
+Love and hate entwined,
-Like fire and ice combined <br>
+Like fire and ice combined,
-Two sides of the same mind <br>
+Two sides of the same mind.